-5. Then perform the same steps and change the Startup type of the Function Discovery Resource Publication service to Automatic.
+5. Then perform the same steps and change the Startup type of the Function Discovery Resource Publication service to Automatic Delayed Start.

 6. Reboot the computer.

-If after applying the above steps, you still can't find the other computers on network, proceed and enable the 'SMB 1.0/CIFS File Sharing Support' feature: *
+If after applying the above methods, you still can't find the other computers on network, proceed and enable the 'SMB 1.0/CIFS File Sharing Support' feature: *

 * Note: Microsoft recommends to map network drives, instead of enabling the SMB v1 feature, because the SMB v1 isn't Safe.

 1. From Control Panel open Programs and Features.

 2. Click Turn Windows features on or off.